cellml/libcellml/docs/dev_building_web_assembly.rst

 ---------

 Following a similar approach to building the dependencies we can now configure and build libCellML.
-We don't install libCellML the web assembly binary does not get installed we have to get it from the build directory.
+We don't install libCellML when building for web assembly, so there is no install command in the instructions.

-To get started we will make our current directory the `emscripten` directory we made at the start of these instructions.
+To get started we will make our current directory the `emscripten` directory we made at the start.
 Assuming we are in the directory where we left off from preparing the dependencies we simply change to the parent directory::

   cd ..